First Year of Residency

 In these settings, residents learn the skills to provide comprehensive well child care for healthy children and those with special health care needs.
 Residents also have the opportunity to see patients with common acute ambulatory issues and complaints.

 Teaching in continuity clinic is provided by general pediatric and developmental-behavioral faculty and occurs through both individual patient case discussions and formal didactics.
 Residents and faculty lead teaching on a variety of ambulatory topics based on the Yale curriculum during the continuity clinic educational series.

 The clinics are staffed by a full complement of personnel who work together to ensure family-centered care.
-In addition to the physicians, there are clerical support staff, nursing staff, nursing case managers, social workers, a child psychologist, dietitians, a lactation consultant and Spanish language interpreters.
+In addition to the half-day clinic experiences spread throughout the year, our interns participate in a two-week focused experience where they spend each morning seeing patients and the afternoons learning systems-based practice through work with our ancillary staff, such as clerical support staff, nursing staff, nursing case managers, social workers, a child psychologist, dietitians, a lactation consultant and Spanish language interpreters.
 With these resources, residents learn to apply a multidisciplinary team approach to patient care.

 Our residents participate in an integrated, longitudinal curriculum across their three years touching on a variety of community pediatrics topics including outpatient care, developmental and behavioral pediatrics, population health and political advocacy.